Iran, US, EU to send envoys to Vienna for nuclear talks

 However, Iran still would need to design a bomb and a delivery system for it, likely a monthslong project.
 Iran insists its program is for peaceful purposes, though U.N. experts and Western intelligence agencies say Iran had an organized military nuclear program through 2003.

-Associated Press writers Matthew Lee in Washington and Isabel DeBre in Dubai, United Arab Emirates, contributed to this report.
+Associated Press writers Matthew Lee in Washington, Isabel DeBre in Dubai, United Arab Emirates, and Geir Moulson in Berlin contributed to this report.